bhelm/Amazon-MWS-SP-Wrapper/README.md

 ## How it Works
 The integration process is straightforward: replace the hostname and protocol of your MWS API calls with http://localhost:8800/.
 An Apache server configured at this address intercepts requests, identifying the Action= parameter to reroute the request to a corresponding PHP file named after the action.
 This mechanism allows for a transparent translation between APIs.
 The available actions can be explored within the public directory.

+## Debugging
+- To enable xdebug, comment in the related lines from the docker-compose.yml.
+- the env variable DEBUG_LOG enables logging if each request with full response in the logs directory
+- If a action is called that is not implemented, that is logged to logs/notfound.log
+- Its possible to enable logging of the sp api in the SdkConfig.php by setting it to debug.